I’ve struggled to maintain a regular sleep pattern for most of my life.

 While this sort of worked as a 21-year-old with few responsibilities, my health was a bit of a mess.
 Physically and mentally.

-As my career progressed as a freelance WordPress developer, it became strikingly clear that my sleep routine wasn’t sustainable.
+As my career progressed as a WordPress consultant, it became strikingly clear that my sleep routine wasn’t sustainable.
 Still not getting to my desk until 11:00 (at best), I was too far detached from what a lot of my clients were working and leaving no time to look after myself properly.

 Improvements were made in the coming years, but it’s only recently that I’ve finally nailed down a sleep routine that works for me.